Can a citizen from any country join?

-Initially the top group of candidates from Stage 1 will be invited to Assessment Centre in early August.
-Further groups may be invited from time to time as required.
+Initially the top group of candidates from Stage 2 will be invited to Interviews in July 2022.
+Further groups may be invited from time to time as required

-* There are currently 1,000 applicants approximately still being processed from previous campaigns that will be considered first for intakes into the Garda College (subject to their files being approved).
+There are a number of applicants still being processed from previous campaigns that will be considered first for intakes into the Garda College (subject to their files being approved).

-Stages 1 to 3 of the selection process will be conducted by the Public Appointments Service.
-Candidates who qualify following Interview & other assessments, and whose place on the order of merit is reached, will go forward for consideration by An Garda Síochána.
+(a) Stages 1 to 3 of the selection process will be conducted by the Public Appointments Service with Stage 4 being conducted by An Garda Síochána.
+Candidates who qualify and meet the eligibility requirements following Interview will go forward for consideration for appointment by An Garda

 Serving Garda Reserve Members Stream